nttcslab-sp/kaldiio/README.md

 ```

 ## More low level API
-Indeed, `WriteHelper` and `ReadHelper` are high level wrapper of the following API to support kaldi style arguments.
+`WriteHelper` and `ReadHelper` are high level wrapper of the following API to support kaldi style arguments.

 ### load_ark